thingsboard/thingsboard.github.io/_includes/templates/edge/edge-nodes.md

 ![image](/images/edge/nodes/push-to-cloud.png)

-Sends messages from ThingsBoard Edge to the cloud (ThingsBoard Platform).
+Pushes messages to cloud.
+This node is used only on Edge instances to push messages from ThingsBoard Edge to Cloud.

 ![image](/images/edge/nodes/push-to-cloud-form.png)